How to Change the Default Install Location for Universal Apps in Windows 10

 Historically, users could almost always manage the installation of traditional Windows applications by changing the install directory via the application’s installer program.
 This allowed, for example, gamers to install their PC games and emulators to a dedicated gaming drive, or for those involved in media production to install video and photo applications to fast SSDs and storage arrays instead of their default “C:” drive.

 With Windows 10, however, Microsoft is beginning to take a more centralized approach to application management.
 While users can still change the installation directory of traditional Win32 apps, there are no such options while installing Universal Windows Platform (UWP) apps from sources like the Windows 10 Store.
 By default, Windows Store apps, games, and media content will be installed to the user’s primary Windows drive, even if other storage drives are available.
 Thankfully, this default behavior can be changed, but there are some important caveats to the process.
+Let’s take a look at changing your install location.

 At the top of the Settings window you’ll see all of your available storage drives and the amount of free space available on each, which may help you decide which drive to set as the default for new apps and content.